cgrant00744/ffootball/README.md

 # ffootball
-Projectvto start scraping data from Fantasy football sites
+Project to start scraping data from Fantasy football sites